-The same Token Vault is reused across successive runs of any Job targeting the same PDD.
+The same token vault is reused across successive runs of any Job targeting the same PDD.
 This means that if new data or different datasets are published to the PDD, any values that have already been tokenized in previous runs will be mapped to the existing tokens.
 This allows consistency to be maintained over time.

-After a Token Vault has been populated by running a Job, it is possible to retrieve the original value for a token, provided the token itself is known and certain security requirements are met.
+After a token vault has been populated by the running of a job, it is possible to retrieve the original value for a token, provided that the token itself is known and certain security requirements are met.

-In order to be able to reveal (unmask) the mappings between the de-identified dataset and original dataset, the relationships are maintained by storing the mappings in the Token Vault.
-The Token Vault has a table, per rule, to store these mappings.
+In order to be able to reveal (unmask) the mappings between the de-identified dataset and original dataset, the relationships are maintained by storing the mappings in the token vault.
+The vault has a table, for each rule, in which to store the mappings.

-In the example above - which uses three rules - there are three tables in the token vault: ID, Name and Country.
+In the above example, which uses three rules, there are three tables in the token vault: ID, Name and Country.

-ID - Token Vault Name - Tok en Vault Country - Token
+ID - Token Vault Name - Tok en Vault

-Value Token Value Token Value Tok
+Value Token Value Token

-12345 23421 John Doe akAsdLn US YjqD
+12345 23421 John Doe akAsdLn

-73847 53627 - Jane Smith yTbqnKas UK QwF
+73847 53627 Jane Smith yTbqnKas

 82375 93464 Sally Jones obAsOias